Professional Will Writing Service

 In this situation, your estate will be distributed under the rules of intestacy.
 The rules of intestacy are a predefined set of rules that govern how your estate will be shared out.

 For example, you could be in a relationship but you are not married or in a civil partnership.
 If your partner were to pass away, you can’t inherit under the rules of intestacy.

-Any children of the person who passed away would inherit the estate.
+In this case, any children of the person who passed away would inherit the estate.

 If there are no surviving relatives who can inherit under the rules of intestacy, the estate passes to the Crown.

 When you have decided who the executor of your will is going to be and how you would like your estate to be distributed, it is time to start the will writing process.